surinderlohat/ml-road-map/tutorials/cheat-sheet.md

  ### Cost function
- const function is used to determine how much accurate is our result.
+ const function is used to determine how much accurate is our result. const referred to as the loss function, measures the performance of a model by quantifying the difference between the predicted values and the actual values

  help us to minimize the difference between predicted value and the actual value formula minimize (h0 (x)-y)power2

+ ### Gradient Descent